ifatess/ruotonggao/research.md

     myopia, has increased dramatically.
-As the world's population increases, as well as rapid economic and technological development and urbanization, the proportion of high-rise buildings is gradually increasing worldwide, and elevators are an essential tool in the lives of millions of households.<br>However, people with impaired vision cannot accurately judge the elevator buttons when using elevators, which is a major pain point in the design of elevator operation panels.
+As the world's population increases, as well as rapid economic and technological development and urbanization, the proportion of high-rise buildings is gradually increasing worldwide, and elevators are an essential tool in the lives of millions of households.<br><br>However, people with impaired vision cannot accurately judge the elevator buttons when using elevators, which is a major pain point in the design of elevator operation panels.
   slug: ''
   media: